Close

 Directions to meeting point

-The Meeting time will be at 18:00 (6:00 pm) on May 16 at SEEDS’ office in Reykjavík.
-Participants that cannot arrive on time (later or delayed flights) will be sent information on how to reach the camp on their own.
+Meeting time will be 18:00 (6:00 pm) on July 20 at SEEDS Office in Reykjavik.
+Participants that cannot arrive on time (later or delayed flights) will receive instructions on how to reach the camp on their own.
+Those arriving earlier on the same day are welcome in the SEEDS office to drop off their luggage from 10:00 am.

 Additional comments